 Choose between sole proprietorship, LLC, or corporation structures based on your rental property portfolio size and liability concerns—this decision directly impacts how much you’ll pay in taxes and how protected your personal assets remain.
 A single rental property generating $30,000 annually faces dramatically different tax scenarios depending on whether you report it on Schedule E as a sole proprietor, funnel it through an LLC taxed as an S-corp, or establish a traditional C-corporation.

-Sole proprietorship offers the simplest path forward: report rental income directly on your personal tax return with zero formation …
+Sole proprietorship offers the simplest path forward: report rental income directly on your personal tax return with zero formation costs, …

 Overhead three-quarter view of a person using a calculator next to a tablet on a kitchen island, with receipts, tape measure, and pen; soft side daylight; blurred background shows an appliance box and paint cans, indicating home renovation budgeting.